joonas-fi/joonas.fi/blog/_posts/2020/2020-03-27-linux-kernel-probing.md

 To get this working, things got a bit hairy since some of the Linux kernel headers were missing from the Debian package that are in the actual Linux kernel repo.
-There might be a good reason and I'm just don't know about it yet.
+There might be a good reason but I don't know why they're different.

 I had to copy the header files `fuse_i.h` and `refcount.h` into `/usr/src/linux-headers-4.4.0-116/include/linux/` to get it working, and also copypaste